This Is Not That: Church

 “In Christ, we, though many, form one body, and each member belongs to all the others.form one body…” (Rom.
 12:5)

-Those early letters weren’t written to churches the way we see them now.
-They were written to the Church—singular—spread out through ordinary people in different places.
+Those early letters weren’t written to churches as we imagine them now.
+They were written to the Church—singular—alive in everyday people, gathered around ordinary tables, scattered across regions (Rom.
+16:5; Col. 4:15; Phil.
+1:2).

-Rome wasn’t handing out building permits to people who said, “Jesus is Lord.”
+Rome wasn’t handing out building permits to people who said, “Jesus is Lord, not Caesar.”
 They were handing out arrest warrants.

 And Jewish leaders weren’t offering rented space at the synagogue on Sundays to people claiming, “Jesus is the Messiah.”
 They were plotting their murder.

 So what did the early Church do?
-Exactly what Jesus did: they gathered around meals, around a scandalous story—the Kingdom of God is here.
+Exactly what Jesus did.
+They gathered around meals.
+Around a scandalous story.
+Around the announcement that the Kingdom of God was already here.

 “Do not abandon meeting together…”

-Not because skipping the Sunday service was a thing or a sin.
-But because grace—shared over backyard dinners and driveway talks—can feel a little too unspectacular compared to the synagogue.
+Not because skipping a Sunday service was a thing.
+But because grace—shared over backyard dinners and driveway talks—is where people actually learn to live in the freedom Jesus gave.

-That kind of encouragement doesn’t come from a monologue.
 It happens on porches.
-In park benches and long drives and weird text threads—where people can laugh at the madness, and celebrate the grace that holds us.
+On park benches.
+In long drives and messy text threads—where people can tell the truth, laugh at the madness, and celebrate the grace that’s already holding them.

-And when we let it be that simple, we stop trying to build a church community—and start being the Church right where we are.
+When we let it be that simple, we stop building church communities—and start being the Church that builds community.

 They open homes.
 Share what they have.
 Start tutoring groups, write rent checks, launch meal trains and health clinics.